-Questions 22 to 29 uses an effective date for the audit partner rotation requirements of 1 January 2019 consistent with the Close-Off Document.
+Questions 22 to 29 assumes an effective date for the audit partner rotation requirements of 1 January 2019 consistent with the APESB Close-Off document.
+Members in Public Practice and Firms are encouraged to stay up to date with developments relating to these provisions which will be released on the APESB website as they occur.